zedshaw/fuqit/README.md

 1. mkdir app
 2. touch app/__init__.py
+4. mkdir app/static
-3. python fuqit.py app 0.0.0.0 8080
+4. python fuqit.py app 0.0.0.0 8080
-4. Put .py files or "anything else" into app.
+5. Put .py files or "anything else" into app.
-5. The .py files need a run function.
+6. The .py files need a run function.
 It gets variables.
-6. Anything else is a jinja2 template.
+7. Anything else is a jinja2 template.

 That's it.
 Look in this project's app/ directory to see me doing stupid crap with it to see if it works.